ITV3: Viewership and programming

 The channel is mainly aimed at the over-35 audience, and its output consists of reruns of older ITV drama series, soap operas and sitcoms.
 The channel also broadcasts documentaries including programmes from Martin Clunes, Paul O'Grady and Food Travel show, World Kitchen.
 Between 2008 and 2012 in the daytime.
 ITV3 broadcast repeats of reality programmes which were originally broadcast on ITV1.
 The channel broadcast Daily Cooks Challenge in the afternoons between 2008-2012.
 In 2012, ITV3 broadcast both Countrywise and Countrywise Kitchen but it was only in January and April.

 During the 2007 Rugby World Cup, ITV3 broadcast some of the matches while ITV1 and ITV4 were showing live European football matches which were being played at the same time and in the days when ITV4 was an evenings-only service, ITV3 broadcast live weekend coverage of the Tour de France as well as the British Touring Car Championship, and more recently, the ITV Racing.
-In 2021, ITV3 broadcast the French Open Tennis while ITV4 shown British Touring Car Championship and while ITV4 shows EFL Highlights.
+In 2021, ITV3 broadcast the French Open Tennis while ITV4 showed British Touring Car Championship and EFL highlights.
 ITV3 broadcasts some of ITV’s Snooker and Darts coverage.